FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 “Listing Regulations” shall mean the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 “Senior Management”, “Senior Management Personnel” or “Senior Executives” means employees of Company who are members of its core management team excluding directors comprising all members of management one level below the executive directors, including the functional heads.
-Unless expressly excluded, Senior Management includes KMP.
+Unless expressly excluded, Senior Management includes KMP. - Policy for selection and appointment of the Board Members

 I. Board Membership Criteria & Diversity